-Cost Apportionment: In accordance with the cost share provisions in Section 103 of the Water Resources Development Act (WRDA) of 1986, as amended (33 U.S.C.
+In accordance with the cost share provisions in Section 103 of the Water Resources Development Act (WRDA) of 1986, as amended (33 U.S.C.
 2213), the Federal and non-Federal project cost shares are 65% Federal and 35% non-Federal.

-The non-Federal sponsor is required to obtain and LERRD for the project and this cost is then credited against their cost share payment.
+The non-Federal sponsor is required to obtain the LERRD for the project and this cost is then credited against their cost share payment.

-The details of cost of apportionment of the TSP project first cost are shown in Table 19 and 20 below.
-Table 19 provides the cost details of the recommended plan and cost apportionment at the current (October 2020) price level.
-Table 20 provides the cost details of the recommended plan and cost apportionment at the fully funded price level that includes cost escalation to the mid-point of construction (approximately November 2025).
+The details of cost of apportionment of the project first cost are shown in Table 21 and 22 below.
+Table 21 provides the cost details of the recommended plan and cost apportionment at the current (October 2020) price level.
+Table 22 provides the cost details of the recommended plan and cost apportionment at the total project cost price level that includes cost escalation to the mid-point of construction (approximately November 2025).